ashleyajohn/ashleyajohn.github.io/_posts/2018-10-26-nba-two-by-twos.md

 ![ASSISTS_FG]({{ "/assets/assists_fg.gif" | absolute_url }})

 Flip side then, who is scoring of the court AND delivering defensively on the other end?
 Well, Clint Capela and not too many others.
 Joel Embiid and KD up next to each other for being great at blocks per game is fun, as is Terry Rozier being in the bottom left :).
 Block per game as a skewed distribution with a long tail to the left indicating that the average blocks/game is larger than the median.

 ![FG_BLOCKS]({{ "/assets/fg_blocks.gif" | absolute_url }})

+Finally, rebounds.
+These plots are only looking at offensive rebounds.
+I especially like this beacause it show my Sixers looking great, Ben Simmons and Joel Embiid great at assists and rebounds respectively.
+While there are a handful of players in that upper right quadrant, there are no players who are great at both, the closest being Giannis Antetokounmpo and Nikola Jokic.
 ![ASSISTS_REB]({{ "/assets/assists_reb.gif" | absolute_url }})

+Finally, offenensive rebounds and steals.
+My gut would tell me that these are similar players who are good at both but that is not so true.
+Paul George shows up for the first time and is exceptional at steals per game along with Jimmy Butler.
+Enes Kanter is hanging out there over in the right with stellar offensive rebounds and finally Russ gets some positive love in the upper right.
 ![REBS_STEALS]({{ "/assets/rebs_steals.gif" | absolute_url }})

 [Code for this project can be found on my Github.](https://github.com/ashleyajohn/nba-quadrants)

+Overall, these plots are tremendous simplifications of NBA player stats.
+A truer representation would be a 22 dimensional plot from a zillion simulations.
+But, reality is all we have for better or for worse.